 - But you can stock up for amazing deals.
 If the sale is great, and you are buying shelf stable foods, then stocking up can be a huge savings.
 There are a few times a year when one store near me offers great deals on most of the items I get.
 I regularly use this promotion to buy in bulk.
 Many times I spend $30 on items that would normally cost me $70.

 - Keep an updated price list.
 It is important to know what the regular prices are.
 This will help you to know what is a good deal.
 Over time, prices rise, so make sure you keep your list current.

 - Make a weekly plan.
 As you follow this plan, keep an eye for improvement and implement those in the next week’s plan.
 For example, maybe you discovered a new dish you can add into your rotation of meals.

 - Play around with the plan.
 You don’t have to have the same plan for every week.

 - Don’t think you need meat.
 Meat tends to be the most expensive items on your list.
-One way we save a great deal is to have meatless dinners once or twice a week.
+One way we save a great deal is to have meatless Mondays every week.
 This means eating pasta, soup, or having breakfast for dinner.
 Both eggs and pasta are inexpensive and can stretch your dollars farther.